piko-framework/piko/README.md

 ## specifications

- - Lightweight: It requires no composer dependencies and its code base is under 100kb.
+ - Lightweight: Code base including its dependencies is under 100kb.
- - Fast: Basic routing, components lasy loading and uses PHP as template engine.
+ - Blazing fast: fast router, components lasy loading and uses PHP as template engine.
- - Customizable: The framework can be extended throw Event hooks and behavior injections.
+ - Customizable: The framework components can be extended throw Event hooks and behavior injections.
  - Stable: The framework components have been well tested and the API is fixed.
  - Modular : internal routes correspond to MVC modules.